furmangg/automating-azure-analysis-services/README.md

 # Automating Azure Analysis Services - Code Samples
-My [SQL Saturday presentation](http://www.sqlsaturday.com/734/Sessions/Details.aspx?sid=77768) (slides available after May 19, 2018) included demos of various ways to automate Azure Analysis Services.
+My [SQL Saturday presentation](http://www.sqlsaturday.com/734/Sessions/Details.aspx?sid=77768) (slides [download](http://www.sqlsaturday.com/SessionDownload.aspx?suid=20659)) included demos of various ways to automate Azure Analysis Services.
 These code samples are included here.

 ### [AutoStartAzureAS](https://github.com/furmangg/automating-azure-analysis-services/tree/master/AutoStartAzureAS)
 On premises solutions typically run at full scale 24 hours a day and 7 days a week.
 The cloud brings elasticity which allows the solution to scale down during off periods or burst up to meet peak capacity.
 Often this scaling is done on a schedule.
 The downside of scaling on a predictable schedule is that users don't always operate on a predictable schedule.